Five Things Newcomers to Canada Need to Know About Housing in Alberta

 5 - LIVING IN ALBERTA:

-The national unemployment rate was 6.5 percent in October 2024.
+The national unemployment rate was 6.7 percent in December 2024.

 Alberta's minimum wage is $15 per hour, and the province has not announced plans to increase it.
+The province's minimum wage has been frozen since 2018.

 According to ZipRecruiter, the average salary in Alberta is $50,631 annually.
 The average hourly wage is $20.71